 Student reps to the Wales DTP for each of Aberystwyth University, Bangor University, Cardiff University, Cardiff Metropolitan University, the University of Gloucestershire and Swansea University are a vital conduit for comments/ideas from fellow ESRC funded students across the academic schools and pathways.
 They play a crucial rôle in conveying comments and proposals in order to help enhance research training and the overall PhD student experience.

 Current Student Reps

 The student reps are

-Student reps for Cardiff Metropolitan and Gloucestershire will be elected after the first intake of the new Doctoral Training Partnership in 2017/8.
+Student reps for Cardiff Metropolitan and Gloucestershire will be elected after the first intake of the new Doctoral Training Partnership, in spring 2018.

 The Rôle of the Student Rep

 - To involve other students in providing feedback, opinion and ideas

 - To act as a central point for information collation and dissemination for ESRC funded students (across all years) in the institution